pcdash/CS-460-PROJECTS/README.md

 Spring Semester 2020, The Year of the Virus.

 # Description
 All projects from the Washington State University Operating Systems and Computer Architecture class.
+Base code (Not included) for the requirements is from K.C.
+Wang.
+They are available in his books "Design and Implementation of the MTX Operating System", "Embedded Real Time Operating Systems", and "Systems Programming in Unix/Linux".

 # Usage
 All folders should contain an executable you can run.

 ```
-ADD MAKE FILES TO ALL FOLDERS
+TODO: ADD MAKE FILES TO ALL FOLDERS
 ```

 # Help